peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 [Currently](https://forum.dfinity.org/t/how-do-i-upgrade-child-canisters-that-were-dynamically-created-from-a-parent-canister-of-which-i-am-the-controlller-in-motoko/12289/27?u=peterparker) there is no other way to generate these files than the following workaround:

 1\.
-Edit the configuration `dfx.json` to list the bucket actor
+Edit the configuration `dfx.json` to list the bucket actor.

 ```jsonp
 "canisters": {